compromise-evident/LeptonKit/README.md

 # Quick background:

-Neutrinos are absurdly abundant and truly invisible particles that pass through everything.
+Neutrinos are absurdly abundant and truly invisible particles passing through everything.
 Yet every once in a while, something possesses them to interact with the real world, such as collision with mineral oil where a photon is produced as a result...
 Hence the search for conditions increasing likelihood of interaction.

 # Plan to prove interaction: